Short-Term Break Re-Entry Process

 Step 1: Ask Provider(s) for a Recommendation & Grant a Full Release

-The student, after discharge and/or treatment must ask his/her provider(s) to send a written recommendation to Student Counseling Services (or if hospitalization send discharge summary) and give approval for a full release to Student Counseling Services.
+The student, after discharge and/or treatment, must ask his/her provider(s) to send a written recommendation to Student Counseling Services (or if hospitalization, send a discharge summary) and give approval for a full release to Student Counseling Services.
 Please reference the “Re-Entry Instructions for Providers” for this recommendation.
-The student should ask his/her provider(s) to send this written recommendation (or if hospitalization, send discharge summary) prior to contacting Student Counseling Services to schedule an assessment.
+The student should ask his/her provider(s) to send this written recommendation (or if hospitalization, send a discharge summary) prior to contacting Student Counseling Services to schedule an assessment.
 (Please note: When a student has a temporary leave due to mental health, a student will receive a formal notification from the University that they are asked to focus on their own health and not attend classes or be on campus until these steps are all complete.)

 Step 2: Schedule an Assessment with Student Counseling Services

 When the student has confirmed that his/her provider(s) have sent a written recommendation (or if hospitalization, send discharge summary) to Student Counseling Services and he/she has approved for a full release to Student Counseling Services at Creighton University, the student should then contact Student Counseling Services to schedule an assessment.
 (Student Counseling Services at Creighton University can be reached at 402.280.2735.)

 Step 3: Meet with Student Life